necronaughtycon/i2c_stress_test/README.md

 # I2C Stress Test App

 ## Introduction
 The I2C Stress Test App is a tool designed to stress test the I2C bus, particularly useful for ADC (Analog-to-Digital Converter) and MCP (Microchip Technology) related operations.
+Specifically used for a project at work, but wanted to make it public just to showcase some work.

 ## Installation
 1. Make the setup script executable: